forgenst/lanyon/README.md

 ### Defaults

-Minimal Madness' default setup uses Lanyon's Base 08 theme, and reverses the sidebar layout.
+**Minimal Madness**' default setup uses Lanyon's Base 08 theme, and reverses the sidebar layout.
 You can changes these, as specified in the [Lanyon readme](https://github.com/poole/lanyon#options).

 ### Additions
 #### Plugins